|

 suspect that he was a victim of ritual killing after being brought over from Nigeria.
 Detectives think Adam was aged between

 four and six, and was alive when he arrived in London.
+Officers with the Metropolitan Police serious crime group say that recent

 developments have left them hopeful they can bring a charge of conspiracy to murder against one of the people they say helped